GeovaneJefferson/timemachine/README.md

 encountered during the backup process.
 In such cases, open the Time Machine main window and refer to the provided report for details.

-## Installation:
+## Installation
-You will be asked for your password.
+During the installation process, you will need to provide your system password.
+Follow these steps:

+1. Open a terminal.
-- Copy and paste this command bellow to the terminal.
+2. Copy and paste the following command:

-Command:
+#### Command:

     git clone -b dev https://github.com/geovanejefferson/timemachine; cd timemachine/; python3 install.py

-## Uninstall:
+## Uninstall
+To uninstall the application, use the following steps:

+1. Open a terminal.
+2. Copy and paste the following command to navigate to the uninstallation directory:

-Command:
+#### Command:

     cd .local/share/timemachine/; python3 uninstall.py